ntl/orchestra/README.md

 end
 ```

-This node depends on something called an `account_name`.
+This step depends on something called an `account_name`.
 This means you must supply `:account_name` when you perform the operation, otherwise, `:fetch_followers` won't work. `orchestra` ensures that your performance can't commence without the required input:

 ```ruby
 # Raises Orchestra::MissingInputError: Missing input :account_name